 - Preheat the oven to 400°F (200°C).

-- Cut the butternut squash in half.
-Rub the cut side with a little oil and coconut sugar (see step-by-step pictures in post above).
+- Prepare the butternut squash.
+Cut the butternut squash in half.
+Rub the cut side with a little oil and brown sugar (see step-by-step pictures).
 Place the butternut squash on a baking sheet cut-side down.

-- Roast for 45 minutes.
-Prick the squash with a fork.
-When it is done if the squash is soft and the fork should slide right through.
+- Roast the butternut squash for 45 minutes.
+When it's done, a fork should slide right through.
 If it's not done, roast it for 5-15 more minutes depending on its size.

-- Peel the onion and the carrots.
+- Chop the veggies for the stuffing.
+Peel the onion and the carrots.
 Wash the celery.
-Finely mince the onion, carrots and celery with a sharp knife or in a food chopper.
+Finely mince the onion, carrots and celery with a sharp knife or in a food processor.

-- Heat a pan or skillet with olive oil.
-When hot, sauté the vegetables for 5 minutes over high heat while stirring continuously.
+- Sauté the veggies.
+Heat a pan or skillet with olive oil.
+When hot, add in the vegetables and sauté for 5 minutes over high heat while stirring continuously.

-- Reduce to medium heat.
-Add the rice and poultry seasoning.
+- Cook the rice.
+Reduce to medium heat.
+Add the rice and poultry seasoning to the pan with the veggies.
 Sauté for 2 minutes.
-Pour the vegetable broth into the pan, cover with a lid and simmer for 20 minutes (or according to the cooking time of your rice).
+Pour the vegetable broth on top, cover with a lid, and simmer for 20 minutes (or according to the cooking time of your rice).

-- When the broth is absorbed, add the walnuts, butternut squash flesh and cranberries.
+- Stir in the scooped-out butternut squash flesh, crushed walnuts, and cranberries.
 Give it a good mix.
 Adjust seasoning if necessary.

-- Tightly pack the butternut squash boats with stuffing.
+- Fill the butternut squash boats with stuffing.
 They should be heaping full.
+Serve with chimichurri.

-- One stuffed butternut squash boat equals one serving.
+- If you're serving it as a main dish, 1 stuffed butternut squash boat equals 1 serving.